 is an online literary journal for computational poetry and

 Each issue is edited by a collective.
-Editing and production is done
+The journal originated in

-officially associated with MIT or hosted on an MIT server, however.
+officially associated with MIT or hosted on an MIT server.

-The work in this issue is written in HTML5, using ES6.
+The work in this eighth issue is written in HTML5, using ES6.
 It has

 been tested across platforms on current-generation browsers, but all of